uBlockOrigin/uBlock-issues/README.md

 Issues will be first validated here.

-Validated issues will be copied over to the [official issue tracker](https://github.com/gorhill/uBlock/issues).
+Validated issues will be sent to the [official issue tracker](https://github.com/gorhill/uBlock/issues).